-In an attempt to get out of my comfort zone a bit when it comes to games writing, I’m trying to read more in foreign languages.
-I’ve started by very quickly and roughly working through the PhD thesis of adventure game developer Jonathan Lessard, who completed his study into the history of adventure games at the University of Montreal last summer.
-What follows are some notes based on that quick read.
+In an attempt to get out of my comfort zone when it comes to games writing, and expose myself to different critical subcultures, I’ve set out to read more material in foreign languages.
+I’ve been reading through the PhD thesis of adventure game developer Jonathan Lessard, who completed his study into the history of adventure games at the University of Montreal last summer.
+What follows is a summary.

 What historical factors contribute to the appearance, institution and transformation of a genre?
 This is the main question that Lessard investigates through a study of games press writing from North America in the years 1976-1999.
 This is the kind of study I’m 100% down with — looking at games culture by analysing primary source materials with a historical eye.
 It’s a really nice exploration of the relationship between culture and technology.

 “The generic identity of the adventure game is based on a videoludic experience” explains Lessard, “that is relatively constant despite important variations in forms”.
 It is this interest in changing ‘forms’ that leads to the title ‘A formal history’.
 For Lessard, ‘form’ is how a system materialises to suit the platform of the day.
 This history of formal modifications is the focus of the thesis, broken down into four movements: